 Red Leicester singing at International Workers’ Memorial Day (28th April 2017) in Town Hall Square, Leicester:

 Red Leicester performing at the Community Choirs Festival in Stratford (1st April 2017):

-Photographs of Red Leicester members at the national Street Choirs Festival in Hebden Bridge in 2014.
+Photographs of Red Leicester members at the Street Choirs Festival in Hebden Bridge in 2014.

-A video of Red Leicester performing at the national Street Choirs Festival in Aberystwyth in 2013.
+Red Leicester performing at the Street Choirs Festival in Aberystwyth in summer 2013.

 At the City of Sanctuary May Fair in May 2012 at the Friends’ Meeting House, Red Leicester performed several songs including Song of Peace, Bandiera Rossa, Get On Your Bike, Bread and Roses and How I Wish.